 But who am I?

-Before this I studied at the leather and fur department at Stenebyskolan
+I also studied two years at the leather and fur department at Stenebyskolan and I currently work as a tailor.

 Hejsan Cathrin!